dat-ecosystem/dat/README.md

 All registry requests take the `<registry>` option if you'd like to publish to a different registry than datproject.org.
 You can deploy your own compatible [registry server](https://github.com/datproject/datproject.org) if you'd rather use your own service.

+### Key Management & Moving Dats

+`dat keys` provides a few commands to help you move or backup your dats.

+Writing to a dat requires the secret key, stored in the `~/.dat` folder.
+You can export and import these keys between dats.
+First, clone your dat to the new location:

+* (original) `dat share`
+* (duplicate) `dat clone <key>`

+Then transfer the secret key:

+* (original) `dat keys export` - copy the secret key printed out.
+* (duplicate) `dat keys import` - this will prompt you for the secret key, paste it in here.

 ## Troubleshooting

 We've provided some troubleshooting tips based on issues users have seen.